 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love These Eggs and Mozzarella
+Why You'll Love Eggs and Mozzarella

 They're inexpensive: The priciest ingredient is the Pecorino Romano, but this recipe calls for just 3 tablespoons.